Blue Peter pets: Shep

+Goldie

-GoldieGoldie (1978–1992) was a female Golden Retriever dog who appeared on Blue Peter from 1978 to 1986.
+Goldie (1978–1992) was a female Golden Retriever dog who appeared on Blue Peter from 1978 to 1986.
 She was owned by presenter Simon Groom.
-She made her first appearance on the show as a puppy and was named by viewers of Blue Peter.
-She went on to appear with 8 other presenters and began the long list of golden retrievers to appear on the show.
-In early 1986, Goldie went on to have puppies and one of them, Bonnie, went on to become a Blue Peter dog after Goldie left.
+She made her first appearance on the show on 15 May 1978 (same day as Simon Groom) when she was 7 weeks and 5 days old, as a puppy and was named by viewers of Blue Peter.
+She went on to appear with eight other presenters and began the long list of golden retrievers to appear on the show.
+Goldie had two litters of puppies and in early 1986, Goldie went on to have puppies and one of them, Bonnie, went on to become a Blue Peter dog after Goldie left.
 She left along with Simon Groom later that year and lived to 14.
-Goldie is buried on Simon's farm in Derbyshire.
+Goldie is buried on Groom's farm in Derbyshire.
 She is also featured as the mascot for UK Gold and featured on idents which were kept until 1993.

+Bonnie

-BonnieBonnie (3 February 1986 – 17 April 2001) was a female golden retriever dog who appeared on Blue Peter in the late 1980s and 1990s.
+Bonnie (3 February 1986 – 17 April 2001) was a female golden retriever dog who appeared on Blue Peter in the late 1980s and 1990s.
 She was the daughter of Goldie, and succeeded her mother as the Blue Peter dog.
-Bonnie appeared in 1,150 editions of the programme, alongside 16 different presenters, until she retired in 1999 to live with Leonie Pocock, her off-screen owner.
-Bonnie died at the age of 15 in 2001.
+Bonnie appeared in 1,150 editions of the programme, alongside 16 different presenters; she had a close bond with presenter Anthea Turner.
+She retired in 1999 to live with Leonie Pocock, her off-screen owner.
+Bonnie died aged 15, in 2001.